john-azzaro/Study-Node/README.md

 <dd>

 ## CLI tools are prewritten scripts.
-CLI tools (Command Line Interface tools) are prewritten scripts that can be run to perform various tasks.
+CLI (Command Line Interface) tools are prewritten scripts that can be run to perform various tasks.
+CLI is often used by developers to configurre computers, install software, and access features that are not available in the graphical interface.
+If you have any experience using command line/git bash, you have a good idea of some common commands, like ```cd``` to move up one level, ```ls``` to list the directory, etc. A tool would be something more specific, like a one-time run creating the scaffold for a application.
 For example, the ```create=react-app``` commmand that creates a React application, is a Node script that generates all the files into a new file for you.

 </dd>
 </dl>